Baba Anujka: Trials

 Anujka's first trial was in June 1914 in Bela Crkva for providing poison for murders, but she was acquitted.
 She was arrested again on 15 May 1928 at age 90.
 Stana, Sofija, and Sima Momirov, Ljubina Milankov, Danica Stojić and Olga Sturza were arrested as well and charged with the murders of Nikola Momirov and Lazar Ludoški.
 The authorities exhumed the bodies of the victims for autopsies performed at the University of Belgrade.

 The trial began in June 1929 at the District Court in Pančevo, and the hearings took place on 18 and 19 June.
-The trial continued on 1 July when results were available from chemical testing of samples found in Anujka's house, at which time the prosecutor and defense attorneys gave closing statements.
+The trial continued on 1 July when results were available from chemical testing of samples found in Anujka's house, at which time the prosecutor and defence attorneys gave closing statements.
 The prosecutor sought the death penalty for all defendants except Sturza, who was a minor at the time of the murder and for whom he sought a prison sentence.

 Sofija and Sima Momirov defended themselves at the trial.
-They claimed that they did not know that the "magic water" contained poison; they believed that it was just water and the death came as a result of Anujka's supernatural powers.
+They claimed that they did not know that the "magic water" contained poison; they believed that it was just water and that the death came as a result of Anujka's supernatural powers.
 Stana Momirov claimed that she only wanted the magic water to heal her husband from alcoholism and that she was not aware that it would kill him.
 During the trial, Anujka constantly denied charges, claiming that she never sold any magic water and that the whole case against her was fabricated by Ljubina Milankov, who wanted to blame Anujka for her own crimes.
 Sturza defended herself, claiming that she was still a child at the time of the murder and that she was not aware that the water would kill her grandfather; but Sofija testified that Sturza was well aware of the whole plot.
-Dr. Branko Vurdelja testified that traces of arsenic were found in the bodies of both victims.
+Dr. Branko Vurdelja, expert witness, testified that traces of arsenic were found in the bodies of both victims.

 The verdict was delivered on 6 July 1929.
 Anujka was sentenced to 15 years in prison for the role of accomplice in both murders.
 Stana and Sofija Momirov were sentenced to life in prison as the main perpetrators.
 Sima Momirov was sentenced to 15 years, and Ljubina Milankov to 8 years.
 Olga Sturza and Danica Stojić were acquitted.